ghostwriting faq’s

 Will you help me get published?

-If you choose traditional publishing, which requires an agent, then I can write the book proposal and query agents on your behalf (though again, there is no guarantee that an agent and/or publisher will sign you).
+If you choose to pursue traditional publishing, then I can write the book proposal and query agents on your behalf.
+There is no guarantee of signing with an agent and/or publisher.

 Want to know more?